agoutsmedt/website/content/en/about/publications.md

 ---
 title: "Publications"
-summary: "CV présentation of Aurélien Goutsmedt's publications"
+summary: "CV presentation of Aurélien Goutsmedt's publications"
 type: blank

 # Order that this section appears on the page.